d-ogera/d-ogera/README.md

 <h2 align="center">👨‍💻 Ogera Dan</h2>
 <h3 align="center">A FullStack Software and Web Developer</h3>

 Hi!
-I'm a passionate **Fullstack Software and Web Developer**.
+I'm a passionate **Software Developer**.
 My unique blend of skills as a  **Developer** and a **Medic** and allows me to approach problems with both analytical precision and creative problem-solving.

 ## 🔧 My Skills